brambozz/dotfiles/README.md

 zathura-djvu
 ```

+## Wallrnd

+I use [wallrnd](https://github.com/Vanille-N/wallrnd) to generate random
+wallpapers that follow the colorscheme on startup.
+Follow the
+instructions on the repository to install manually.

 ## Prettify
 - [ ] Configure audio hotkeys in sway
 - [ ] Configure sway keybindings more ergonomically, i.e. minimal